Roast Busters scandal: Investigation

-The story initially broke due to reporting by 3 News (now Newshub) reporter Karen Rutherford on 3 November 2013.
+The story initially broke due to reporting by 3 News (later known as Newshub) reporter Karen Rutherford on 3 November 2013.
 Police spokesmen claimed they had been aware of the group and had been monitoring their Facebook page for two years, but had not begun prosecution because no alleged victims had made formal statements or complaints.
 However, it was later reported that at least two alleged victims had gone to the police in 2011.
 One of the alleged victims made a formal complaint in 2011 when she was thirteen years old, and was quoted as saying the police "said that I didn't have enough evidence to show, because I went out in clothes that was pretty much asking for it. [...]
 I was asked a lot of questions about what I was wearing, and I went out in a skirt."
 She stated she was also asked to re-enact her sexual assault with dolls.

 In that same month the media reported that several girls who alleged they were raped by the group made complaints to the police at least as early as 2011, despite initial claims that no such complaints had been filed: four girls had come forward in 2011 and 2012.
 The police continually stated there was insufficient evidence to prosecute, although they claimed they had warned members of the group to cease their activities.
 That same month one of the alleged victims made a second official complaint after claiming the police failed to act on her initial complaint two years before.

 Police Commissioner Peter Marshall initially defended the police's treatment of the alleged victims and its handling of the case, but later acknowledged that the police misled the public on the details of the case and could have done a better job dealing with the investigation.
 Police Minister Anne Tolley has since asked the Independent Police Conduct Authority (IPCA) to review how the case was handled, citing concerns of police mishandling.
 On 11 December 2013, speaking at a parliamentary select committee in Wellington, Police Commissioner Peter Marshal admitted police failings over the handling of the case, acknowledging that the investigation and response "should have been sharper."